 Absolutely yes!
 The recipe is already fundamentally dairy free.
-The Jaffa sponge is completely fat free as is the jelly… And the ganache can easily be made without dairy by using an alternative dairy free cream (such as coconut or soya cream) and dairy free chocolate (which would include some standard, good quality dark chocolates).
+The sponge is completely fat free as is the jelly… And the ganache can easily be made without dairy by using an alternative dairy free cream (such as coconut or soya cream) and dairy free chocolate (which would include some standard, good quality dark chocolates).

 Unfortunately, the sponge relies heavily on beaten egg, so cannot be made vegan.

 Yes.
 When I make individual Jaffa Cake Cakes, I use this ➜➜ mini sandwich cake tin from Lakeland.
-It’s a genius bit of kit for making even, straight-sided mini cakes.
+It’s a genius bit of kit for making even, straight-sided mini sponges.
 And it cuts all the faff and waste out of cutting circles from a larger sponge.
 I’ve shared a few links below for other cakes that have been made with the same tin.